richwynmorris/LS180/sql_revision_notes.md

 - What does `substr()` do?

     `substr()` takes two arguments.
 The first is the string which will be used to retrieve the substring from, the second is the index position within the string that the substring should start from.
 The aggregate function will take the remaining string characters, from the indicated index position to the end, as the substring.

+- What does the metacommand `\d` do?

+    This describes the tables that exist within the database and `\d table_name` describes the structure of the specified table.

+- What does the metacommand `\dt` do?

+    This metacommand returns a list of the relations that exist within the database.
+It identifies the schema, the name , the  type and the owner.
+Adding a table name as an argument after the metacommand will only return the description of the table specified.

 ### SQL